TejasGadi/newsletter-automation-multi-agent-crewai/README.md

 ```

 5. Access the application:
-Open your browser and navigate to:
+Open your browser and navigate to the below URL to access the streamlit app:
 ```
 http://localhost:8501
 ```